lucky-wolf/DW2-XL/README.md

 - Tweaked automation policies to ensure race preferred hyperdrive in effect
 - Added countermeasure tech requirements to short and long range sensors
 - Fixed a few glitched values in various sensors to align with their underlying techs
+- Tweaked reactor names and sizes
+- Fixed Improved Terraforming to cost 8K not 18K
+- Removed shield bypass from Annihilator Shock Mines
+- Overhauled PD
+  - only dedicated PD and FTR have an intercept rating
+- Overhauled kinetic weapons
-- All kinetic guns now have a single shot per volley
+  - single shot per volley
-  - 6.0s per volley
+  - much slower firing (6s vs. 2.2s)
   - T5 and below are -33% armor bypass (poor against armor)
   - T6 and above have no armor penalty
+  - No kinetics have shield bypass (previously had as much as 50%)
   - Medium are 2x as damaging as a small
   - Large are 2x as damaging as a medium
-- Removed shield bypass from Annihilator Shock Mines
-- Only PD and FTR weapons now have intercept rating
-  - i.e. removed intercept from all S,M,L weapons
-- Tweaked reactor names and sizes
-- Fixed Improved Terraforming to cost 8K not 18K
+  - Range is 2x speed, which increases with tech and muzzle size
+  - Autocannons and Hail cannons only have 1.5x range to speed
+  - Removed bombardment values from everything except large rail guns and forge cannons

 ### v1.17.5
 - Restricted Quameno from all irrelevant reactor techs